Norwegian Mountains

 Introduction

-Torghatten (The hat mountain on Torget) is a coastal landmark that is well known throughout Norway.
-Foremost because of the famous hole that cuts through the mountain, but also because of the May 1988 plane crash where 36 people lost their lives in Torghatten's west wall.
-The mountain is located just southwest of the town Brønnøysund, located in Nordland fylke (county).
+Torghatten (The hat mountain on Torget island) is a coastal landmark that is well known throughout Norway.
+Foremost because of the famous hole that cuts through the mountain, but also because of the May 1988 plane crash where 36 people lost their lives in the west side of Torghatten.
+The mountain is located just southwest of the town Brønnøysund, located in Nordland county.
 The mountain is also admired by the thousands who pass Brønnøysund on "Hurtigruten" ("the Coastal Express").

 Much have been said and written about Torghatten, and a lot of information can be found on this page (Norwegian language).
-Of course there will be myths connected to a mountain with this type of characteristics.
+Naturally, there will be myths connected to a characteristic mountain like this.
 The above page describes the legend about Torghatten.
 In English, the legend goes as this (short version):

 According to legend, the hole was made by the troll Hestmannen while he was chasing the beautiful girl Lekamøya.
 As the troll realised he would not get the girl, he released an arrow to kill her, but the troll-king of Sømna threw his hat into the arrow's path to save her.
 The hat turned into the mountain with a hole in the middle.